These are our expectations for students in our Fundamentals Courses (Rope 201 and 301).

 Website & Educational Resources

 We make much of the content on this site freely and publicly available.
-Students are free to share those materials with anyone as they see fit.
+Students are free to share those materials with anyone as they see fit (under the Creative Commons BY-SA license).

 The identity of all students should be kept private and confidential.
 Unless you have been given express consent to share information about a student with someone not in the course, please do not do so.